sistedes/library.manager/README.md

-                        full proceedings of a conference and sets up the JSON files required to generate the proceedings in the new Digital Library. register-handles    (DEPRECATED) Registers the Sistedes Handles such that they point to the Digital Library internal Handles. dump-handles-batch  (DEPRECATED) Dumps a set of Handle commands that can be
+                        full proceedings of a conference and sets up the JSON files required to generate the proceedings in the new Digital Library. curate-authors      Launches all the curation tasks that may be applicable to newly created authors in the Sistedes Digital Library.
+                        Since the process is executed asynchonously by DSpace, no feedback about the execution result is given.
+The DSpace UI can be used to get more feedback. register-handles    (DEPRECATED) Registers the Sistedes Handles such that they point to the Digital Library internal Handles. dump-handles-batch  (DEPRECATED) Dumps a set of Handle commands that can be